Valerio Fioravanti: Imprisonment

 Mambro was ostracised in prison.
 Fellow prisoner Anna Laura Braghetti, serving time for Red Brigades terrorism, was sympathetic and befriended her, later becoming Mambro's cellmate.

 In 1985, Fioravanti and Mambro were married while serving their sentences.
 In 1997, the Venice Film Festival debuted a documentary of Fioravanti's on Rome's Rebibbia prison, Piccoli Ergastoli ("Little Life Sentences").

 Release

 Despite continuing to deny responsibility for the Bologna massacre, both were given day release from the prison.
 Mambro worked outside at an anti-death penalty organisation from 1998; her daughter with Fioravanti was born two years later, and Mambro was conditionally released in 2002.
 Fioravanti was given day release from 2000, and conditionally released in 2004.
 The conditions ended in 2009.
 Fioravanti and Mambro have repudiated and expressed regret for their admitted terrorist activities, and continue to maintain they had no involvement in the Bologna station bombing.

 Later life

-Fioravanti is currently a contributing writer for Il Riformista focusing on human rights and criminal justice system in Iran and the United States.
+Fioravanti is currently a contributing writer for Il Riformista focusing on human rights and the criminal justice system in Iran and the United States.
 His articles are dedicated to Hands off Cain, a non-profit organization that supports the abolition of the death penalty and torture worldwide.